 PLAN OF STUDY: All students should contact a Graduate Advisor in their first month of admission to complete a Plan of Study (a listing of all courses planned for the degree and the semester in which each course will be taken).
 If you are going to deviate from the approved plan of study (i.e. change courses or semesters), request approval from your Graduate Advisor prior to registration.
 Changes to the official plan of study must go through the approval process or graduation may be delayed.
 Students can enroll in UNO courses online at mavlink.unomaha.edu.
 It is highly recommended that out-of-town and international students enroll in courses before coming to Omaha, after consulting with an advisor.

-Current Graduate Advisors are Brenda Painter and Leslie Planos and current students can schedule appointments with either at mavtrack.unomaha.edu.
+The Graduate Advisor is Leslie Planos and current students can schedule appointments at mavtrack.unomaha.edu.
 New and prospective students can call the College of IS&T at 402.554.3819 to schedule appointments.

 Core Courses:Earn a total of 36 acceptable credits, including 18 credits in the following courses which make up the core of the Management Information Systems Program: